Luffykun20/Professional-README-Creator/README.md

 ## Installation

-To install this application, clone the repository's code, open it in VS Code, open the terminal, change your directory to "Develop," and run the following command: "node index.js"
+To install this application, clone the repository's code, open it in VS Code, open the terminal of your preference,  and run the following command: "node index.js"

 ## Usage

-To use this application, open VS Code, open the terminal, change your directory to "Develop," enter the command "node index.js" and answer the prompts.
+To use this application, open VS Code, open the terminal of your preference, enter the command "node index.js" and answer the prompted questions.

+The following video link demostrates the steps four using this application: